Pictogrammers/pictogrammers.com/README.md

 ### Generating Dev Certs

-If you are not using a Mac, you will need to [follow the instructions on the `mkcert` GitHub page](https://github.com/FiloSottile/mkcert) to install the version for your platform.
+If you are not using Mac or Windows, you will need to [follow the instructions on the `mkcert` GitHub page](https://github.com/FiloSottile/mkcert) to install the version for your platform.

 You need to generate certs for the following two domains: